mbbx6spp/carson/README.md

 XML configuration for a Jenkins server.
 Yes.
 That is unreasonable and completely insane.
 Carson instead will think of ease of configuration management from the get-go.
+* Carson will provide meaningful APIs to make the _downstairs_ as programmable as possible.
+A gripe about my Jenkins experience is that the REST API is limited, and the script API is too open without reasonable security safe guards (any user with access to the `/script` path can do almost anything).

 A secondary goal of Carson is to offer well defined "protocols" for extension enabling others to contribute various forms of authentication and authorization integrations or numerous notification medium functionality (e.g. email, IRC, XMPP, Twitter).
-The way I plan to promote _pluggable design_ of separate concerns of the application is to define simple yet effective protocols for each separate concern.
+The key to this will be a focus on separating concerns of the toolkit to define simple yet effective protocols for each separate concern.

 Note: this is quite opposite to the priorities of Jenkins and Hudson.
 The focus of these tools is on "flexibility" not usability.
-The above two goals are of utmost importance for usability, whereas focusing on complex class hierarchies to allow Jenkins/Hudson to be extended is focused purely on flexibility.
+The above two goals are of utmost importance for usability, whereas allowing anyone to override any part of the system or full remote execution is clearly only focused on flexibility.

 ## Timeline